 We a group of individuals committed to helping cats and people in our community.
 Our goal is to help with the problem of cat over-population.

 Our Shelter & Adoption Center can house about 50 cats and kittens at a time, so we rely on volunteer Foster Homes.
-We are hoping to move to a bigger building some day so that we can help many more kitties!

 We also have a Thrift Store that is located just a few doors down from our main shelter that is located close to downtown Salem.
 Sales from the thrift store help offset some of the costs of caring for the kitties.